DIY Manicure: A Foolproof Guide To Getting A Manicure Done At Home

 Use the nail clippers to trim your nails.
 Avoid cutting them too short.
 Then, use the nail file to shape them.
 If you want to keep it simple, square-shaped nails with rounded edges or simple rounded nails are best.

-While filing your nails, be gentle and avoid dragging the file to and fro with excessive force.
+While filing your nails, be gentle and avoid dragging the file back and forth with excessive force.
 Avoid filing them too short.
 Just smoothen the lines and rough edges left behind by the nail clipper.
 Use a slightly abrasive nail buffer to smoothen the top of your nails.
 However, do not buff the nails too smooth because, otherwise, the nail polish won’t stick to your nails.

 Step 4: Soak Your Nails (And Hands)

 Here’s the most relaxing part of the process.
 Take a big glass bowl (big enough to hold your palms) and fill it with warm water.
 Add baby shampoo or a gentle cleanser and soak your hands in it for a few minutes (maximum 3 minutes).

 Soaking the cuticles helps soften them.
 It loosens up the dirt and dead skin cells.
 Use a gentle nail brush to clean the nails and the skin around them to remove any traces of dirt.
 Don’t forget to scrape under the nails.
 Avoid over-soaking your nails and hands as it can damage them.

 Step 5: Apply Cuticle Cream And Prepare The Cuticles

 Once the cuticles are clear, wipe off the excess cream from your nails.
 If you are not using a cuticle cream, you can also apply a bit of cuticle remover to clear up the cuticles.